 “At first glance it may seem that creative intuition and neuroscience stand

-on the opposite banks, but in fact they are effectiveallies.
-Cooperating with Valicon on the Argeta project has confirmed the potential of neuro testing in optimizing messages, particularlyin adapting to cultural and behavioral characteristics of individual markets.
+on the opposite banks, but in fact they are effective allies.
+Cooperating with Valicon on the Argeta project has confirmed the potential of neuro testing in optimizing messages, particularlyin adapting to cultural and behavioural characteristics of individual markets.
 However it must be stressed that the results themselves do not provide definitive answers – what is important is their interpretation, in which we got along really well with Valicon and what eventually brought the client effectively designed advertising messages.”

 Janez Rakušček, Executive Creative Director Luna TBWA

 In 2016 Atlantic Grupa launched a new communication platform for Argeta as a result of focusing more on emotional rather than rational aspects partnering with Luna TBWA.
 We were invited to work on the project as well.
 It was a challenging one, since the communication was going to be launched in Slovenia as well as Croatia, Serbia, Bosnia and Herzegovina simultaneously and unanimously.
 The main objectives was measuring overall performance in terms of emotional response and fine-tuning it before the launch.
 The client wanted to understand also scenes’ universality considering cultural diversity of the countries in question

 A question “How do you love yours?” was set in the center of communication, encouraging a dialogue with a consumer whilst offering infinite possibilities for answers.
 In company, with love, when camping and with memories were just some of them shown in the TV copy tested in all 4 countries (Serbian version is shown)

 The results below show emotional valence comparison per second among countries in question.
 Emotional valence is measured with the help of EEG as a general neurophysiological response that reflects comfort of discomfort of the measured sample.
 It is the most objective information regarding affection or aversion to stimuli the respondents observe.